pip-services/pip-services-docs/content/en/net/grpc/clients/grpc_client.md

 - **correlationId**: string - (optional) transaction id used to trace execution through the call chain.

 #### GetOrCreateMethod
-Creates a method definition to be called using GRPC.
+Creates a method definition to be called using gRPC.

 - where TRequest : class, IMessage\<TRequest\>, new()
 - where TResponse : class, IMessage\<TResponse\>, new()

 > `protected` Method\<TRequest, TResponse\> GetOrCreateMethod\<TRequest, TResponse\>(string name)

-- **name**: string - name of gRPC method
+- **name**: string - name of the gRPC method
 - **returns**: Method\<TRequest, TResponse\> - TRequest - type of request message, TResponse - type of response message.

 #### SetReferences